Nancy LT Hamilton

 My thoughts are that you need to go through more grits.
 Sometimes, I use just regular sandpaper, sanded in one direction to get an idea of whether or not I need to go back a grit or two.
 Run something like 600 g over the metal and see how deep the scratches are – that will tell you what grit to go back to.

 As you no doubt know, unless the prior grits marks are removed, all subsequent grits will not remove them.
 You have to go back and redo it.
 I am actually surprised that you didn’t have the same problem with your silver.
 Have you ever photographed a piece and zoomed in on it to see how well it is finished?
 It’s frightening – using zoom!
 I’ll think I’ve done a great job, zoom in and find out that I hadn’t!
 This technique is great for stone setting too.
 But, be careful about getting too crazy about perfection.
 There’s a point where it just becomes obsessive.
 Scanning your finishing under a scope could make you crazy and you’ll never finish anything!
 Haha!
-But, it does make one strive for a machine like perfection.
-I have a love/hate with it.
-I just bought a microscope and boy, is that scary!
-Back to Table of Contents.
+But, it does make one strive for a machine-like perfection.
+I have a love/hate for magnification.

 How do you finish gold?